corth-lang/Corth/README.md

     include libs/io.corth

+    proc main
+      -- int
+    in
       2 2 + 5 = if
 	"Well, math is broken.
 Nice.\n" puts
       end

       3 4 > if
 	"Your computer has virus\n" puts
       else
 	"Your computer is alright, unlike you\n" puts end

       "First 10 numbers from 0 are,\n" puts
       0
       while
 	dup 10 <
       do
 	dup putu
 	"\n" puts

 	dup 100 = if
 	  "How!?\n" puts
 	  break
 	end

 	inc
       end

       drop
+    end

 - 'if' is used for conditions.
 - 'if' can be used with 'else' for more functionality.